mohae/carchivum/README.md

 Carchivum's default compression format for tarballs is gzip.

+__In the future, the carchivum archives may be more than a tar, which will make `.car` files incompatible with tar.
+This will probably be implemented in a manner that continues to support the tar format, but no gurantees.__

 ### zip
 The zip format includes compression and its standard extension is `.zip`.
 No other compression schemes are supported.